-- overview.txt/pdf: Your overview document for the assignment.
+• overview.txt/pdf: Your overview document for the assignment.
 This file should contain your names, your NetIDs, all known issues you have with your implementation, and the names of anyone you have discussed the homework with.
-It should also include descriptions of any extensions you implemented. - A zip file containing these items: - Source code: You should include everything required to compile and run the project.
+It should also include descriptions of any extensions you implemented.

+- A zip file containing these items: - Source code: You should include everything required to compile and run the project.
 We require that xic and xic-build are at the root of the zip file. - If you use a lexer generator, please include the lexer input file, e.g., .flex.
-Please include your parser generator input file, e.g., .cup. - Your xic-build should use these files to generate source code, and you should not submit the corresponding generated source code files (e.g. .java).
+Please include your parser generator input file, e.g., .cup.
+Do not include the corresponding files that are created by your lexer or parser generators. - Your xic-build should use these files to generate source code.
 Do not submit compiled versions of your own code (submitting precompiled libraries is OK). - Tests: You should include all your test cases and test code that you used to test your program.
 Be sure to mention where these files are in your overview document.
-Do not submit instructor tests or xth.

-- Libraries: Your build process must not download anything from the internet.
-If your code depends on any third-party libraries, they must be included in the submission. - Include precompiled libraries (e.g. JAR files) when feasible, especially for large libraries.
+Do not submit instructor tests or xth. - Libraries: Your build process must not download anything from the internet.
+If your code depends on any third-party libraries, they must be included in the submission.
+Include precompiled libraries (e.g. JAR files) when feasible, especially for large libraries.
 For smaller libraries, it often makes sense to include the source code directly, but be sure to make clear what is library code, e.g. by package name. - Do not make global environment changes in your xic-build script.
+Do not modify any files outside of the directory that contains the xic-build script (i.e. the submission folder.)